<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>Seniors who want to age in place</li>

-<li>Individuals recovering from surgery or illness</li>
+<li>People recovering from surgery or an illness</li>

-<li>Adults managing chronic conditions</li>
+<li>Adults managing a chronic condition</li>

 <li>Seniors with cognitive challenges, including dementia</li>